AI @ UnitedHealth

 2024 Q2

-Class-action lawsuits escalated, accusing UnitedHealth’s AI algorithms of prematurely cutting off care and wrongfully denying claims; meanwhile, the company filed patents related to machine learning for resource allocation and personalized predictions.
+Class-action lawsuits surfaced accusing UnitedHealth's AI algorithms of prematurely cutting off care.
+Concurrently, the company filed patents related to AI-based resource allocation and personalized predictions.

 2024 Q1: no updates